Tamworth Town Hall

 Tamworth Town Hall is a municipal building in Market Street, Tamworth, Staffordshire, England.
-The town hall, which was the meeting place of Tamworth Borough Council is a Grade II* listed building.
+The town hall, which is the meeting place of Tamworth Borough Council is a Grade II* listed building.

 History

 The first town hall was a medieval structure in Market Street which had vaults under the Butter Market.
 In the late 17th century the local member of parliament, Thomas Guy, who had already funded some local alms-houses decided to finance a new town hall for the town on the same site.

 The new building, which was designed in the neoclassical style almost certainly by William Gilkes, was built in red brick with stone dressings at a cost of £1,000 and completed in 1701.
 The structure consisted of arcading on the ground floor so that markets could be held and 18 Doric order columns which supported a double-cube assembly hall on the first floor.
 The western elevation featured two arches with archivolts and keystones on the ground floor, two round headed windows on the first floor and a cornice with modillions as well as a pediment above.
 A plaque was erected between the two windows on the first floor with the words "This hall was built at the charge of Thos.
 Guy Esq.
 Anno MDCCI" (1701).
 A shield bearing Guy's coat of arms was installed below the plaque while the town's coat of arms was erected above it.
 There was a cupola with a weather vane at roof level.
 The first meeting of bailiffs and burgesses in the new town hall took place on 20 July 1702.

 The building was extended eastward with two extra extra rooms in 1771 and a more substantial extension to the east was completed in 1811.
 A clock was installed in the pediment on the western front as a gift from the then owner of Tamworth Castle, John Robbins, in 1812.
 The local member of parliament and future Prime Minister, Sir Robert Peel, during campaigning the forthcoming general election, read his manifesto to the local people at the town hall in December 1834.
 Peel's basic message was that the Conservative Party "would reform to survive".
-The area became a municipal borough with the town hall as it headquarters in 1834.
+The area became a municipal borough with the town hall as it headquarters in 1836.